Expansion properties of Whitehead moves on cubic graphs

 The description of $X_n$ is complicated, and we will not detail it here.
 We will only briefly mention the relevant aspects of this object and how it could relate to our graph of graphs.

 The space $X_n$ is an infinite, finite--dimensional simplicial complex.
+A point in $X_n$ is defined as a metric graph (where edges have assigned lengths) of total length $1$ with fundamental group $F_n$ equipped with a homotopy equivalence to the bouquet of $n$ circles, called a \emph{marking}.
+Each open simplex in $X_n$ is obtained by varying the lengths of the edges in a fixed marked topological graph in such a way that their sum remains equal to $1$.
+The group $\mathrm{Out}(F_n)$ acts on $X_n$ by change of markings.

-A point in a simplex in $X_n$ can be thought of as a metric graph (we assign lengths to the edges of the graph) with fundamental group $F_n$ and some labelling on its edges representing an element $\phi \in Out(F_n)$ (these are called \emph{marked metric graphs}).
-Two given $k$--simplices $x_1$ and $x_2$ share a face of codimension $1$ if passing from the representative of $x_1$ to the one of $x_2$ can be obtained by quotienting an edge and re--opening it.
-Thus, some simplices have open faces : the ones where collapsing an edge would change the fundamental group on the underlying graph (that is, ``killing'' a generator of $F_n$).
-Note that maximal dimension simplices correspond to marked trivalent metric graphs.
+Two given $k$-simplices $x_1$ and $x_2$ share a face of codimension 1 if one can pass from a point in $x_1$ to a point in $x_2$ by collapsing an edge and re-opening it, i.e., by a continuous version of a Whitehead move.
+Observe that some simplices have missing faces corresponding to loops in the graph, since collapsing a loop would change the fundamental group.
+Note that simplices of maximal dimension correspond to marked trivalent metric graphs.

-The space $X_n$ admits a \emph{spine} $K_n$ which is a deformation retract of $X_n$ in which we ``forget'' about the lengths of the edges.
+The space $X_n$ admits a \emph{spine} $K_n$ which is a deformation retract of $X_n$: the vertices of $K_n$ are marked graphs considered without edge lengths.
 This spine $K_n$ has the structure of a simplicial complex, in fact it can be identified with the geometric realization of the partially ordered set of open simplices of $X_n$\footnote{This is, word for word, the description given in \cite{vogtmann2002automorphisms}}.
 The group $Out(F_n)$ acts on $K_n$ with compact quotient.